stevecopley/orolo/index.md

 {% capture about1 %}

-### Hello, I'm Steve Copley
+### I'm Steve Copley

-I'm a teacher of Digital Technologies, living with my family in the beautiful and sunny town of [Nelson](https://www.nelsontasman.nz) at the top of the South Island of New Zealand.
+I'm a school teacher, living with my family in the beautiful and sunny town of [Nelson](https://www.nelsontasman.nz) at the top of the South Island of New Zealand.

-I work at [Waimea College](https://www.waimea.school.nz) where I'm the Digital Learning Co-ordinator and also Teacher in Charge of Digital Technologies, helping students in Years 9 to 13 learn to code, be creative and love technology.
+I work at [Waimea College](https://www.waimea.school.nz) where I'm the Digital Learning Co-ordinator and also Teacher in Charge of Digital Technologies, helping students learn to code, be creative and love technology.

 (If you want to know more, see [my bio](/bio.html))